 For the 300th anniversary of the Romanov dynasty in 1913, Karelin created a 10-meter canvas depicting the accession of Tsar Mikhail Feodorovich Romanov, for which he received personal nobility from Emperor Nicholas II.

 The Ancient Depository of the Alexander Nevsky Lavra was closed in 1922 in the midst of a Bolshevik campaign to confiscate church property, which the monastery.
 All items of artistic value were transferred to the State Museum Fund, and then distributed among the museums of Russia.
-As a result, the fate of Karelin’s portrait of the Imperial Family, as well as many of his significant works commissioned by the Imperial Court remains unknown to this day.
+It is now known that Karelin’s portrait of the Imperial Family, was destroyed in 1937 by order of the People’s Commissariat for Internal Affairs (NKVD).

 © Paul Gilbert.
 16 January 2021

 If you find my articles, news stories and translations interesting, then please help support my research by making a donation in US or Canadian dollars to my project The Truth About Nicholas II – please note that donations can be made by GoFundMe, PayPal, credit card, personal check or money order.
 Thank you for your consideration – PG